At-My-App/core/README.md

 - We always return full rows; no select override is applied by helper methods.
 - The static-urls plugin is always enabled for collection requests.
 - For OR filters, AND conditions inside an OR group aren’t supported by the server query syntax.
+- Preview keys cascade: per-call `previewKey` overrides the client-level `previewKey`, and if neither is supplied no preview header is sent.
+- `format: "dataWithMeta"` returns `{ rows, total }` for list helpers and `{ row, total }` for single helpers while preserving the raw `total` from the API.

 #### `client.collections.get<T>(path, mode, options?)`